davidmarble/mute-netflix-autoplay/README.md

 > Dear Netflix,
 >
 > Most of the time I love you.
 Occasionally I hate you.
-Autoplaying trailer sound from the moment I start browsing and everywhere I hover is no bueno.
+Autoplaying trailer sound from the moment I start browsing and everywhere I hover with no option to disable or toggle this behavior is no bueno.
 Thank goodness for browser extensions and developer tools.